Well-being Curriculum - PERMAH

 Students are provided with guided learning, discussions and strategies for success in these areas of their life.

-There are four (4) Houses that participate in a variety of activities such as Athletics, Swimming, Cross Country, a range of other sporting, cultural and school events.
+The four (4) Houses participate in a variety of activities such as Athletics, Swimming, Cross Country, a range of other sporting, cultural and school events.
 House Leaders are elected to assist with the organisation and development of House Spirit Activities.
 Houses compete each year for the House Spirit Trophy.